andrew/pycon/slides.md

 - 2,650 PyPI publish workflows depend on it
 - Self-audits with zizmor, one Low finding
 - Fetches interpreters from **7 upstream hosts** at runtime, no hash pin
-- The roadmap lockfile covers `uses:`; this tier stays invisible
+- Runtime fetches: CPython, PyPy, GraalPy, virtualenv, Node.js, nuget

 <!--
 zizmor stops at the workflow YAML.
 What an action does at runtime is a separate problem. cibuildwheel self-audits via zizmor issue #2770.
-Clean.
+Clean. python-build-standalone.
-Runtime fetches: CPython, PyPy, GraalPy, virtualenv, Node.js, nuget, python-build-standalone.
 7 hosts.
 No hash pinning.
 Other top composites pin or only use actions/* (gh-action-pypi-publish, codecov-action, pre-commit, snok/install-poetry).